Chlorine Bleach Disinfectant Test Strips

 Chlorine bleach (sodium hypochlorite) has long been used to remove stains, treat drinking water & disinfect food preparation materials.
 Many other chemicals are now being used for sanitizing & disinfection but chlorine bleach is cheap, readily available & has found new life as a potent agent against dangerous bugs including viruses such as Ebola & bacteria such as MRSA (methicillin resistant Staphylococcus) & VRE (vancomicin resistant Enterococcus).

 Note: our domain has changed to indigoinstruments.com.
-The reference in our images to our old domain, indigo.com, has not yet been updated.
+Please ignore reference to our original domain, indigo.com.

 For a complete list of important sanitizers & disinfectants with lots of details, see the CDC Guide to Disinfection & Sterilization.